A Parsimonious Personalized Dose Finding Model via Dimension Reduction: Theoretical Properties

 \section{Theoretical Properties}

+In this section, we investigate the theoretical properties of the proposed estimators and algorithms.
+In Theorem \ref{thm:psudo}, we show that $\widehat{B}$ obtained from the pseudo direct learning approach is asymptotically normal.
+Then, we analyze the consistency of the direct learning estimator in Theorem \ref{thm:direct:consist}.
+This result also applies to a direct-split algorithm with slight modifications.
+In Theorem \ref{thm:split:normal}, we present the asymptotic normality of the estimator obtained from the direct-split algorithm.
+Lastly, the convergence rate of the value function is established in Theorem \ref{thm:value}.

-In this section, we study the asymptotic normality of the pseudo-direct learning estimator in \eqref{eq:indexoptim} and direct learning estimator \eqref{eq:optim}, and show $V_{\widehat f_{opt}}(\widehat { B})$ converges to $V_{f_{opt}}({B}_0)$ with certain rate.
-To facilitated the theoretical development, we consider the upper-block diagonal version of the parameter matrix $B$ following the idea in \citep{ma2013efficient} since our solution only provides an estimation of the column space of $B$.
-This is main for the identifiablilty concern.
-To be specific, we can always find a rotation matrix $U$ such that $BU = (\mathbf{I}_{d}, B^\T _{l})^{\T}$ where $d$ is the true structural dimension, $B_{l}$ is a $(p-d) \times d$ matrix and $\mathbf{I}_{d}$ is a $d \times d$ identity matrix.
-Hence, without the risk of ambiguity, we will consider $B$ as in this identifiable upper-block diagonal format.
-We further define the concatenation of the columns in any arbitrary $p \times d$ parametrized matrix $B$ as $\text{vecl}(B) = \text{vec}({B_l}) =(B_{d+1,1},...,B_{p,1},...,B_{d+1,d},...,B_{p,d})$.
+To facilitate later arguments, we consider an upper-block diagonal version of the basis matrix $B$ following the idea in \citep{ma2013efficient}.
+This is mainly for the identifiability concern.
+To be specific, we can always find a rotation matrix $U$ such that $BU = (I_{d}, B^\T _{l})^{\T}$ where $d$ is the true structural dimension, $I_{d}$ is a $d \times d$ identity matrix, and $B_{l}$ is a $(p-d) \times d$ matrix.
+Hence, the basis matrix $B$ is identifiable by solving elements in $B_{l}$.
+We further define the concatenation of the columns in any arbitrary $p \times d$ parameterized matrix $B$ as $\text{vecl}(B) = \text{vec}({B_l}) =(B_{d+1,1},...,B_{p,1},...,B_{d+1,d},...,B_{p,d})^\T$.
 We also denote $B_0$ as the true basis matrix after this parameterization.

-In Theorem \ref{thm1}, we state the asymptotic normality result of the pseudo-direct learning estimator.
-The following regularity assumptions are needed for the result.
+All proofs in this section are provided in Supplementary Material.

+We first provide several regularity assumptions required for showing the asymptotic normality of the pseudo-direct learning estimator.
+Assumption \ref{assump1} states some smoothness conditions with respect to the underlying conditional mean function and density function for the convergence of the kernel estimator.
+Assumption \ref{assump2} ensures the information matrix of $B_0$ is non-singular.
+Assumption \ref{assump3} provides bandwidth conditions for the kernel estimator.